Hoplology: Overview of Draeger-IHS approach to hoplology

 A variation on the pragmatics of hoplological understanding is found in theatrical representations of combat.

 The Draeger-IHS hoplological view on violence: The entrenched nature of violence in human behavior is generally well understood.
-The skill and potential of deadly aggression is something within human genetics which predisposes humans to violent behavior.
-However, the genetics that predispose humans to violence is highly influenced by environmental factors.
-Humans will only tap into their violent potential once the need has arisen.
-Human genetics have developed an on-off switch in the brain.
-On the on side "…the fighting activity itself is stimulated by individual and communal thrill, enjoyment in the competitive exercise of spiritual and physical faculties, and even cruelty, blood lust, and killing ecstasy."
-(Gat 2006) On the off-side violence is deterred away by emotions through fear, revulsion at violence and bloodshed, physical fatigue, compassion, and spirituality.
+The skill and potential for deadly aggression are something within human genetics that predisposes humans to violent behavior.
+However, the genetics that predispose humans to violence are highly influenced by environmental factors.
+Humans will only tap into their violent potential when the need arises.
+Human genetics has developed an on-off switch in the brain.
+On the one side, "…the fighting activity itself is stimulated by individual and communal thrill, enjoyment in the competitive exercise of spiritual and physical faculties, and even cruelty, blood lust, and killing ecstasy."
+(Gat 2006) On the offside, violence is deterred away by emotions through fear, revulsion at violence and bloodshed, physical fatigue, compassion, and spirituality.
 So if the environmental factors that cause a man to be violent are present, then he will be violent.
-If the environmental factors that cause a man to be violent are not present, he will abstain and deter violence.
+If the environmental factors that cause a man to be violent are not present, he will abstain from violence.